Nilan-Z/procedural-maze-generator/README.md

 The maze will be saved to the output directory you specified.

+---

-## Example
+## 🧾 Example

 Here’s a sample generated maze (SVG format):

 ![Maze example](output/example-maze.svg)

-You can adjust the dimensions and format in `config.yaml` to generate different types of mazes.
+You can adjust the dimensions and format in config.yaml to generate different types of mazes.

+---

+## 📄 License

+This project is licensed under the [MIT License](LICENSE).